8 Uniquely Memorable Things to do in Cozumel: Travel Guide [2025]

 For a proper beach experience, you’ll want to visit the east side of Cozumel.
 The beaches are undeveloped, except for the occasional restaurant or fruit stand (gotta have the essentials), and perfect for enjoying the gorgeous weather.

 I recommend Playa Chen Rio, which is a popular destination for locals on the east side of the island.
-It has a scenic little cove with rugged rock formations and a tasty seafood restaurant which is perfect for grabbing lunch or a cold beer (or both!).
-The beach itself is as idyllic as they come, with soft white sand and crystal-clear water!
-The only hangup is that it can be tough to find parking, so get there early!
+It has a scenic little cove with rugged rock formations and a tasty seafood restaurant, which is perfect for grabbing lunch or a cold beer (or both!).
+The beach itself is truly idyllic, boasting soft white sand and pristine water!
+The only drawback is that parking can be challenging, so arrive early!

 On one trip to Cozumel, my family and I ate lunch at this tasty restaurant right on the beach.
-The food was great (we opted for seafood), but they only take cash, so make sure you have some for your Cozumel adventures.
+The food was excellent (we chose seafood), but please note that they only accept cash, so ensure you have some for your Cozumel adventures.
 We were running low by then and had to order our meals very strategically (skip beers) to ensure we had enough money for a tip.

-- Playa Palancar on the southern end of Cozumel’s west coast.
+- Playa Palancar is located on the southern end of Cozumel’s west coast.

-- Playa Mezcalito on the east side of Cozumel.
+- Playa Mezcalito is located on the eastern side of Cozumel.

 Veg out at one of the beach clubs

-Mr. Sancho’s Beach Club, Playa Mia Grand Beach Park, and Paradise Beach Club are some of the most popular spots to spend the day relaxing in the water on Cozumel.
+Mr. Sancho’s Beach Club, Paradise Beach Club, and Playa Mia Grand Beach Park, are some of the most popular spots to spend the day relaxing in the water on Cozumel.

 Paradise Beach Club is located about 20 minutes south of downtown Cozumel.
 A day pass to this beach club includes unlimited food and non-alcoholic drinks plus unlimited Sol and XX beer.
 You also get access to sun loungers, a heated pool, and restrooms/changing rooms.
 There’s even WiFi on-site.
 Click here to reserve your day pass!

 An All-Inclusive Day Pass to Mr. Sancho’s includes access to the beach, the pool (with a swim-up bar), and unlimited food and drinks.
 Get there early in the day to score one of the beachfront sun loungers and spend the rest of the day relaxing and sipping on icy cold beverages.
-They also have additional services and tours you can add on, such as horseback riding, an aquatic park, and more!
+They also offer extra services and tours, like horseback riding and an aquatic park.

 Meanwhile, over at the Playa Mia Grand Beach Park, a day pass buys more of a water park experience.
 Playa Mia is equipped with water slides, a floating obstacle course, and an underwater Mayan city, among other things!
-Of course, if you’d prefer to relax, you can just lounge on the beach or by the pool and munch on items from the unlimited buffet!
+If you want to relax, you can eat from the unlimited buffet while lounging by the pool or on the beach.
 The only caveat here is that you will have to purchase an upgrade for unlimited drinks!

-Admittedly, beach clubs aren’t my typical MO when I’m traveling, but friends spent a day at Playa Mia and had a ton of fun!
-My trips always seem to be totally action-packed, but I can definitely see the appeal of putting my feet up and enjoying some tropical drinks by the pool (for once)!
+While I generally avoid beach clubs during my travels, my friends thoroughly enjoyed their day at Playa Mia!
+My trips always seem totally action-packed, but I can definitely see the appeal of putting my feet up and enjoying some tropical drinks by the pool (for once)!

 Visit the San Gervasio Mayan Ruins

 If you’re interested in ancient Mayan culture, visiting the San Gervasio archaeological site is one of the best things to do in Cozumel!
 This Mayan ruin was an important place of worship for Pre-Columbian Mayan women.
-They would travel to San Gervasio from incredible distances just to leave offerings at San Gervasio for Ixchel, a fertility goddess.
+They would travel from incredible distances to San Gervasio just to leave offerings there for Ixchel, a fertility goddess.

 Can you imagine what they must have gone through?!
 There were no ferries in those days!